Mike Ilitch: Business career

 In 2000, Ilitch and his wife appointed two of their children as co-presidents of Ilitch Holdings, Inc.: Christopher Ilitch and daughter Denise Ilitch, an attorney.
 Christopher Ilitch was named to the new post of CEO and president.
-Denise Ilitch later left the company "to pursue other opportunities".
+Denise Ilitch later left the company "to pursue other opportunities."

 Sports ownership

 Detroit Wheels

 In an era of experimentation in sports leagues, the Detroit Wheels were a football team that played in the World Football League for the 1974 season.
-Ilitch was part of a 33-person ownership group (including Motown singer Marvin Gaye) that funded the ill-fated WFL team which would not even last the inaugural season in the start-up league.
+Ilitch was part of a 33-person consortium (including Motown singer Marvin Gaye) that funded the ill-fated WFL team which would not even last the inaugural season in the start-up league.

 Detroit Caesars

 The Detroit Caesars were a professional softball team that began play in the American Professional Slow Pitch Softball League (APSPL) in 1977.
 The team disbanded after the 1979 season.

 Prior to formalized professional play, a major sponsor of amateur softball in the Detroit area was Little Caesars, who sponsored the 1970 American Softball Association national championship team.
 With the formation of a professional league, Ilitch formed a team in his first solo step into professional sports ownership.

 The Caesars played at Memorial Field in East Detroit and featured former Detroit Tiger stars Jim Northrup, Mickey Stanley, Jim Price and Norm Cash, along with established softball players such as Mike Nye, Ronnie Ford, Mike Gouin, Bert Smith, and Tex Collins.
 The team was led by manager Gary Vitto, earning the team two championships before disbanding after the 1979 season.
 Vitto would go on to serve as General Manager of the Detroit Drive of the Arena Football League and then served in the front office of the Detroit Tigers, both owned by Ilitch.